visgl/math.gl/docs/developer-guide/performance.md

 Since math.gl uses gl-matrix functions under the hood, math.gl's performance is usually very close to gl-matrix, but the additional conveniences in math.gl do come with a certain overhead.
 Understanding this overhead can help you write more performant code and work around performance issues.

-In cases where javascript math calculations are performance critical, you can always use gl-matrix operations directly.
+In cases where JavaScript math calculations are performance critical, you can always use gl-matrix operations directly.
 See (./docs/get-started/using-with-gl-matrix.md).
 Essentially, since all math.gl classes inherit from `Array`s they work directly as arguments to gl-matrix functions, no copying necessary.

 ## Disabling Debug Checks